privacygmail cleanupemail security

 Legal reality:

-• Companies must comply with valid subpoenas
+• Companies have to comply with valid subpoenas

 • Your emails on their servers can be requested

-• You may not be notified
+• You may never be told

 Protection:

-• Choose tools with minimal data retention
+• Pick tools with minimal data retention

 MailMop's protection: